Purpose Discovery

 Points toward movement

 Results aren't a label.
 They're a direction.
-Canopy gives you specific next steps, resources, and real paths forward — not just a report to file away.
+Canopy gives you specific next steps and real paths forward.

 The work you were made to do exists.